 But….in a Gallup poll more than a decade ago, there were different statistics when it came to the “quality” of that healthcare i.e. only 52% of Canadians felt “satisfied” with the quality of the care, and only 13% said “very satisfied”.

 So how do informed Canadian Thyroid Patients feel about their healthcare system and/or quality of care?

 Understand that all Canadians, whether thyroid patients or not, obtain their healthcare via a publicly-funded system, which means most of the care is “free” when they get it!
 They obtain most services from private facilities or practitioners.
 In 1984 and under Pierre Trudeau, the government created federal quality standards of care, called the Canada Health Act.
 Granted, prescription drugs are not covered for most, nor is dental work or glasses.
 And there is limited coverage for one’s mental health issues or fertility issues.
 But on the positive side, all basic care is covered and free (including maternity care) and patients can choose their own practitioners.

-So to find out how informed Canadian Thyroid Patients feel about their system and/or their care, I did an informal poll in the Facebook FTPO Canada group with four questions, below, and some of the answers.
+So to find out how informed Canadian Thyroid Patients feel about their system and/or their care, I did an informal poll in the former Facebook FTPO Canada group with four questions, below, and some of the answers.
 Note that by “informed”, I’m referring to patients who learned the hard way that treating their hypothyroidism with one thyroid hormone (T4) was not the way to go, that there are far better tests than the TSH lab test, that there are clear thyroid symptoms that are ignored, and that they, as patients in Canada, care about far better ways of doing it all!